*** Take advantage of current registration savings. Register by April 30! *****

 TriFit FAQs - Swim

 What is the expected water temperature in Antrim Lake in July?
 The water temperature will be in the mid-to-high 70s.
-Wetsuits will be allowed if the temperature is under 78 degrees.
-We will take the water temperature the week of the event and post to the Ross TriFit Challenge Facebook event.
+Wetsuits will be allowed if the temperature is 78 degrees or under.
+We will take the water temperature the week of the event and send out an email and post the HFP Racing and Greenswell Facebook pages.
 Final water temperature will be taken and announced on race morning.

 Do I have to wear the swim cap provided in my event packet?
 Yes, all participants will be issued an official race swim cap and it MUST be worn during the entire swim portion of the race.
 Please note the swim cap is latex.
 If you have a latex allergy, please contact us at craigthompson@greenswell.com

 Will I be able to do a swim warm-up before I start?
-No, all triathletes must be in their designated staging area 10 minutes prior to the start of the triathlon.
+No, all triathletes must be in the swim staging area 10 minutes prior to the start of the triathlon.
 There will be an opportunity prior to the start of the race to acclimate to the water.
 We will announce on event morning when water entrance is permitted.

 How will the swim start?
 What is a time-trial start?
-You will be staged by event and by Corral number (alpha character on your race bib) in a designated staging area.
-You will enter the water with 8-10 other athletes (athletes will enter water in small groups at a time).
-There are several seconds between groups swim starts.
-Paratriathlon categories will begin first.
+You will be staged by event distance and division wave along the crushed limestone path along the lake.
+(Please stay clear of paved path for the duathlon run curse). .
+You will enter the water with your wave in time trial fashion (athletes will enter water in small groups at a time).
+There are several minutes between groups swim starts.

 Will I be able to stand up during the swim?
 No. There may be parts of the lake that are shallower than other parts in which one may be able to touch the bottom; however, please prepare for the swim as if you will NOT be able to touch bottom.
 You are permitted to swim to the closest shore bank and rest but you are not permitted to get out of the water.
 You are also permitted to hang on to a lifeguard’s kayak or swim float to rest.